karthikziffer/karthikziffer.github.io/_posts/2020-05-09-Complete-IoU.md

-This is a new loss for improving the training of detection and segmentation tasks.
+CIoU loss improves the performance of detection and segmentation tasks.
 CIoU converges faster with less iterations than IoU and GIoU due to the consideration of three geometric factors.